KMXB: History

 In 1994, KXTZ switched formats.
-It changed first to Soft Adult Contemporary music.

-Urban AC (199?-1996)

-In the mid 1990s, KXTZ call letters switched from KXTZ to KJMZ.
-During this period, the station aired an Urban AC format.
+It changed first to soft adult contemporary music and then to urban AC.
+In the mid 1990s, the call sign was switched from KXTZ to KJMZ.
 The station was known as "94.1 - Jamz".

-Hot adult contemporary (1996-present)

-In 1996, KJMZ became KMXB ("Mix 94.1").
+In April 1996, KJMZ became KMXB ("Mix 94.1").
 The first song played on KMXB was Nirvana's "Come As You Are."
 In 1998, KMXB was acquired by Infinity Broadcasting, which later merged with CBS Radio.

-In 1999, KMXB's morning drive time show, "Mark and Mercedes in the Morning," appeared on an episode of "Everybody Loves Raymond," a popular TV sitcom.
+In 1999, KMXB's morning drive time show, "Mark and Mercedes in the Morning", appeared on an episode of Everybody Loves Raymond, a popular TV sitcom.
 "Mark and Mercedes in the Morning," celebrated their 10-year anniversary in 2007.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 In December 2007, KMXB's "Mark & Mercedes in the Morning" scored the first post-rehab interview with Lindsay Lohan in a contest where listeners had to get celebrities to call in for Hannah Montana tickets.

-KMXB-HD2
+HD Radio

+HD2

-KMXB-HD2 aired an 80s/90s Hits format, branded as "Rewind 94.1," which was previously located on sister station KXTE-HD2.
+KMXB-HD2 aired an 1980s/1990s hits format, branded as "Rewind 94.1", which was previously located on sister station KXTE-HD2.

 On October 11, 2018, KMXB-HD2 switched to an LGBTQ talk/EDM format from Entercom, branded as "Out Now".
-On November 1, 2018, the station rebranded as "Channel Q".
+On November 1, 2018, the station rebranded as Channel Q.

+During the run of the 2024 National Association of Broadcasters convention (typically shortened to "The NAB Show", and held annually at the Las Vegas Convention Center) in April of that year, KMXB-HD2 temporarily flipped to a micro-format branded as "Audacy Innovation Radio, Live from NAB", carrying an assortment of different formats with Audacy's in-house staffers running them; the intention was to show off new broadcasting innovations done to the equipment by both Audacy and broadcast system manufacturer Super Hi-Fi, and would effectively serve as a test run for new broadcasting equipment to be used on Audacy HD-broadcast stations nationwide, with the announcement made shortly after the convention on April 18; the station reverted to the Channel Q format at that time.

+HD3

+KMXB-HD3 serves as the originating station for translator station K268CS (101.5 FM), which carries the talk radio programming formerly heard on KDWN (720 AM) until March 2023.
+It continues to be branded "101.5 K-Dawn".